PrinceTD/Assignment-8-Art-Gallary/README.md

-#the-superhero-direction-PrinceTD
+# The-superhero-direction-PrinceTD

-this is my website link: (https://art-gallery-princetd.netlify.app/).
+This is my website link: (https://art-gallery-princetd.netlify.app/).

-#Features:
+## Features:

-This is a art Gallery basically where we can find out some Famous artworks.
+- this is a art Gallery basically where we can find out some Famous artworks
-We can know details about these art works.
+- we can know details about these art works
-We can also buy them and Decorate the Museum
+- we can also buy them and Decorate the Museum